Withnail and I: Cumbria

 The film was shot almost entirely on location.
 There was no filming in the real Penrith; the locations used were in and around nearby Shap and Bampton, Cumbria.
-Monty's cottage, "Crow Crag", is Sleddale Hall, near the Wet Sleddale Reservoir just outside Shap, although the lake that "Crow Crag" apparently overlooks is Haweswater Reservoir.
+Monty's cottage, Crow Crag, is Sleddale Hall, near the Wet Sleddale Reservoir just outside Shap, although the lake that Crow Crag apparently overlooks is Haweswater Reservoir.
 The bridge where Withnail and Marwood go fishing with a shotgun is over the River Lowther.
 The telephone box in which Withnail calls his agent is beside Wideworth Farm Road in Bampton.

 Sleddale Hall was offered for sale in January 2009 with a starting price of £145,000.
 Sebastian Hindley, who owns the Mardale Inn in Bampton, won the auction at a price of £265,000 but he failed to secure financing and the property was resold for an undisclosed sum to Tim Ellis, an architect from Kent, whose original bid failed at the auction.

 Hertfordshire

-Exterior and ground floor interior shots of Crow Crag were shot at Sleddale Hall and Stockers Farm in Rickmansworth, though the bedroom and stair scenes of Crow Crag were filmed in Hertfordshire.
-Stockers Farm was also the location for the "Crow and Crown" pub.
+Exterior and ground floor interior shots of Crow Crag were shot at Sleddale Hall in Cumbria and Stockers Farm in Rickmansworth, Hertfordshire, and the bedroom and stair scenes of Crow Crag were also filmed in Hertfordshire.
+Stockers Farm was also the location for the Crow and Crown pub.

 Buckinghamshire

-The "King Henry" pub and the "Penrith Tea Rooms" scenes were filmed in the Market Square in Stony Stratford, Milton Keynes, Buckinghamshire, at what is now The Crown Inn Stony Stratford and Cox & Robinson pharmacy, respectively.
+The King Henry pub and the Penrith Tea Rooms scenes were filmed in the Market Square in Stony Stratford, Milton Keynes, Buckinghamshire, at what is now The Crown Inn Stony Stratford and Cox & Robinson pharmacy, respectively.

 London

 Withnail and Marwood's flat was located at 57 Chepstow Place in Bayswater, W2.
 The shot of them leaving for Penrith as they turn left from the building being demolished was shot on Freston Road, W11.
-"The Mother Black Cap" pub was played by "The Frog and Firkin" pub at 41 Tavistock Crescent, Westbourne Green, Notting Hill.
-For some time after the film, the pub was renamed "The Mother Black Cap", though it was sold and renamed several times before being demolished in 2010–2011.
+The Mother Black Cap pub was played by the Frog and Firkin pub at 41 Tavistock Crescent, Westbourne Green, Notting Hill.
+For some time after the film, the pub was renamed the Mother Black Cap, though it was sold and renamed several times before being demolished in 2010–2011.
 The cafe where Marwood has breakfast at the beginning of the film is located at the corner of 136 Lancaster Road, W11 near the corner with Ladbroke Grove.
 The scene where the police order Withnail and Marwood to "get in the back of the van" was filmed on the flyover near John Aird Court, Paddington.
 Uncle Monty's house is actually the West House, Glebe Place, Chelsea, SW3, owned by Bernard Nevill.

-Shepperton Studios
+Shepperton

 The police station interior was shot at Shepperton Studios.